inovex/attractify/docs/getting-started.md

 ## Actions
 **Actions** are played to actively improve the user experience.
 The preparation of data or texts is done in the frontend.

 You can find the **actions** in the left menu of the Attractify backend.
 In the example, we will take a closer look at how, the user's most popular dress size can be set if a user chooses a product.
-The prerequisite is an event that tracks the dress size, as well as a computed trait that calculates the most common size.
+The prerequisites are an event that tracks the dress size, as well as a computed trait that calculates the most common size.
+First we have to define the type of action, before we can create the action itself.

  - `Name`:  identify the **action** later in Attractify, e.g. `Preselect Size`.
  - `type of action`:  reference the **action** from the SDK and in API calls, e.g. `size_preset`.